 How does Orchid DNA testing work?

-Orchid Health whole-genome embryo reports are now available at IVF centers nationwide, making genetic testing easier to access.
-Here's what the process looks like:
+Orchid Health whole-genome embryo reports are available at various IVF centers.
+Here's what the process of obtaining a report looks like:

 Consultation: Schedule a free consultation with a board-certified genetic counselor to learn about Orchid's services.
 You can also ask your fertility doctor about getting access to Orchid.